Determining Housing Assignments

 Residence Life is supportive of all students including those who identify as transgender and those with a gender identity that is not traditionally associated with their birth sex.
 Housing assignments will be made on the basis of gender with which the student currently identifies.
 Current and incoming students with concerns relating to their gender identify/expression are urged to speak to Residence Life staff so we can assist the student in navigating their housing options.

-First-year students generally reside at our 55th Street Residence Hall.
+For the 2020-21 Academic Year, students may be placed at any of the three residence halls that Marymount Manhattan College currently operates.
 Room assignments are generated randomly and your roommate group size does not determine your apartment size.
 In years with a large incoming class, we may need to place first-year students at a different location.

 For returning students, we must receive both a housing application and the $500 non-refundable housing deposit to consider an application complete.
 The Office of Residence Life will not be performing Fall Housing Selection for the Fall 2020 semester.